danielharrell/SumLect2015/Lost_Idea_LA.md

 recollection of questions, or a knowledge of ignorance.
 Both to say, in something less like the learning of content, and more like the liberation from content.

-Or to look at our given condition from another angle, suppose we lived in a world that changes more than it abides, and our freedom, then, a matter of adaptation more than application.
-Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to say, a skill that can be applied to many subjects, even to every subject, in yet another liberation from content.
-And suppose the number of such subjects to have multiplied past counting since medieval times, in one of the most striking ways the world has changed, with the advent of modern science.
-This would seem to leave the number of liberal arts indefinite, and better understood to encompass a variety or diversity than to form some totality or whole, in still another liberation from content.

 Or to look at our given condition from yet a final angle: suppose we could only learn, truly learn, insofar as we did